-Cryptographic cybercrime viruses have crippled PCs across the country.
+Cryptographic cybercrime viruses are cyber security nightmares that have crippled PCs across the country.
 We look closer at the latest threat, CryptoLocker.

 What is “CryptoLocker”?